SAP-samples/abap-cheat-sheets/07_String_Processing.md

 [`to_upper`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencase_functions.htm)
 transform characters of a string to either lowercase or uppercase and store the result in a target variable.
-- If you want ot apply the transformation directly to the source directly, you can use [`TRANSLATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptranslate.htm) statements.
+- If you want to apply the transformation to the source directly, you can use [`TRANSLATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptranslate.htm) statements.